Last Updated on April 16, 2023

 Just do your research correctly, as some pet insurance companies won’t cover American Bullies because these dogs have a bad reputation as aggressive animals that pick fights.

-4. Environmental Maintenance for an American Bully
+4. Environmental Maintenance

-American Bullies need adequate exercise and space to roam, so you need to make sure your environment is well equipped to deal with the needs of these dogs.
+American Bullies need adequate exercise and space to roam, so you need to make sure your environment is well-equipped to deal with the needs of these dogs.

 As large canines, they also produce huge poops, and you’ll have to buy a poop scoop and bags to pick up after your puppy.
 These costs will add up to around $30 per month.